HCM-OpenData/airvisual-data-collection/README.md

 | SimCity Premier District 9                    | /vietnam/ho-chi-minh-city/simcity-premier-district-9                    | 10.821354            | 106.81799             |
 | Truong THCS Thanh Da                          | /vietnam/ho-chi-minh-city/truong-thcs-thanh-da                          | 10.81356068          | 106.7202117           |

- #### You can download simple data in this repo, or you can contact me for buy this tool to collect airvisual data  anywhere.

  ### airvisual-crawler
  * Clone my source, install on your server, config your location you want to crawler data via API obtain on iqair.com